netw-ork/netw-ork.github.io/about.md

 permalink: /about/
 ---

-Inspired by Leonardo da Vinci's notebooks, this is the digital layer of my notebooks.
+This is digital codex of network.